Can You Apply Shellac Over Stain?

 The recommended drying time for a stain before applying shellac can vary depending on the type of stain and the specific brand of shellac being used.

-Generally, waiting at least 24 hours before applying shellac over a stain is best.
+General wisdom—and personal experience—suggests waiting at least 24 hours for your stain to dry before going in with the shellac.
 This allows the stain to fully dry and cure, ensuring the shellac adheres appropriately.

 However, it’s always a good idea to check the manufacturer’s recommendations for your specific products, as drying times can vary.
 Some stains may require longer drying, while some shellacs may recommend waiting less than 24 hours.

-If you’re unsure, it’s always better to err on the side of caution and wait a little longer before applying shellac.
+When in doubt, my advice would be to play it safe and wait a little longer.
 This will help ensure a smooth and even finish for your project.

 staining raw mango wood